laylaexell/devPortfolio/README.md

 The Copa 71 project stems from my love for women's football.
 I researched into this tournement and thought why not create a project from this, so I did!
 Using Figma software, to prototype micro interactions and develop a mini creative toolkit.

-The Copa 71 project is a basic mini project showcasing HTML and CSS skills, experimenting with responsive design & multiple webpages.
+The Copa 71 project is a basic mini project showcasing my HTML and CSS skills, experimenting with responsive design & multiple webpages.

-I would like to improve this project over time and slowly incorporate Javascript functions, with the help of React.
+I would love to improve this project over time and slowly incorporate Javascript functions, with the help of React.